cwade/db_utils/README.md

 # Delete all the data in that same table
 db.run_command('delete from my_table')

-# Put all the data back into the
+# Put all the data back into the table
+# Be aware that record order is not guaranteed to be preserved here
+# Trying to decide if that's enough of a problem to fix it
 db.load_data(df, 'my_table')
 ```